 Q: I believe I will need financial support to attend Resilience, do you have scholarships available?

 A: Yes, we will have scholarships on a rolling basis.
-You can find any available scholarship application here once they become available.
+Apply Here

 Q: I currently have a Wilderness First Responders Certification, can I renew it with this NOLS Wilderness First Aid training?